volumetricperformance/raspberry-capture-kit/README.md

 ```

 ## Installing OpenCV
-Follow the guide [here](https://www.pyimagesearch.com/2018/08/17/install-opencv-4-on-macos/) to install opencv until the cmake command again if you want to install it only for the virtualenvironment
+Follow the guide [here](https://www.pyimagesearch.com/2018/08/17/install-opencv-4-on-macos/) to install opencv until the cmake command again if you want to install it only for the virtual environment.
+Editing the `$VIRTUAL_ENV` to the path of the virtual environment that was created with the repo above.
+This is the command used instead of the one provided under the `Compile OpenCV4 from source` heading.
 ```
 cmake -D CMAKE_BUILD_TYPE=RELEASE \
 -D CMAKE_INSTALL_PREFIX=/usr/local \
--D OPENCV_EXTRA_MODULES_PATH=~/dev/opencv_contrib/modules \
+-D OPENCV_EXTRA_MODULES_PATH=path/to/opencv_contrib/modules \
 -D PYTHON3_LIBRARY=`python -c 'import subprocess ; import sys ; s = subprocess.check_output("python-config --configdir", shell=True).decode("utf-8").strip() ; (M, m) = sys.version_info[:2] ; print("{}/libpython{}.{}.dylib".format(s, M, m))'` \
 -D PYTHON3_INCLUDE_DIR=`python -c 'import distutils.sysconfig as s; print(s.get_python_inc())'` \
 -D PYTHON3_EXECUTABLE=$VIRTUAL_ENV/bin/python \